alvacat/careers-leveraging-your-network/README.md

 >Hi [name],

 >I hope you’ve been doing well.
-As you know, I’ve been looking for a new job as a software developer.
+As you know, I’ve been looking for a new job as a [target job title].
 I noticed that you are connected to [target name] and was hoping you could introduce us if you feel comfortable doing so.

 >[Add the reason why you want an intro: “I am interested in [company name], and I see they work there.”
-Or, “I noticed [target name] works as a software engineer, and I was hoping to glean some insights about their day-to-day.”]
+Or, “I noticed [target name] works as a [target job title], and I was hoping to glean some insights about their day-to-day.”]

 >I understand you may have a lot going on, so I’d be happy to write a short blurb if you think that might be helpful?
 I so appreciate your time.